 - Student Workshops

-Student Exhibits & PerformancesThe Festival will feature student visual art exhibits (2-D, 3-D & photography) and student performances in dance, theatre (large and small groups), musical theatre, vocal choral music, solo & small ensemble vocal performances, large & small instrumental performances, samples of creative writing & student-produced videos.
+Student Exhibits & PerformancesThe Festival will feature student visual art exhibits (2-D, 3-D & photography) and student performances in dance, theatre (large and small groups), musical theatre, vocal choral music, solo & small ensemble vocal performances, large & small instrumental performances, piano, guitar, samples of creative writing/poetry & student-produced videos.

 The artwork will be on display during the entire festival.
 The work will represent the very best of Cumberland County teen artists.